 Denise Woodward, teaching professor of biology at Penn State, is one of three to be honored with a 2022 C.I.
-Noll Award for Excellence in Teaching by the Eberly College of Science Alumni Society.
+Noll Award for Excellence in Teaching by the Eberly College of Science.
 Instituted in 1972 and named in honor of Clarence I. Noll, dean of the college from 1965 to 1971, the award is the highest honor for undergraduate teaching in the college.
-Students, faculty members, and alumni nominate outstanding faculty members who best exemplify the key characteristics of a Penn State educator, and a committee of students selects the award winners from the group of nominees.
+Students, faculty members, and alumni nominate outstanding faculty members who best exemplify the key characteristics of a Penn State educator, and a committee selects the award winners from the group of nominees.

 Woodward strives to make course content engaging, to challenge students to think critically, and to make connections between course material and the world we live in.
 She creates a positive, engaged, and student-centric classroom experience, even in large lectures with more than 500 students.
 Nominators mentioned her commitment to fostering an environment of active learning, both in lectures with polls and questions and in the lab through engaging hands-on activities and relatable, open-ended research experiments where students generate unique data.
 They also mentioned Woodward’s ongoing desire to incorporate feedback and improve course material from year to year.